Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QFileDialog-ViewMode-e.rst

 .. sip:enum-description::
     :status: todo
-    :digest: 85fc4047950f1b2db158375721f7d20c
+    :digest: d0d1b106e55b0492942b2f52981e159c

-This enum describes the view mode of the file dialog; i.e. what information about each file will be displayed.
+This enum describes the view mode of the file dialog; that is, what information about each file is displayed.

 .. seealso:: :sip:ref:`~PyQt6.QtWidgets.QFileDialog.setViewMode`.